Growing a Multi-head Twig via Distillation and Reinforcement Learning to Accelerate Large Vision-Language Models: More Experimental Results

 \textbf{Token acceptance rate in SSD.} In the context of speculative decoding methods \cite{specdec, liu2025kangaroo, layerskip}, the token acceptance rate (\emph{abbr.} TokAR) serves as a critical metric for assessing the efficacy of these approaches.
 TokAR is defined as the proportion of the draft tokens generated by the draft model that are subsequently accepted by the target model.
 In TwigVLM, TokAR plays a key role, which is influenced by the effectiveness of the twig block and has a significant impact on model's generation speed.

 To analyze how TokAR is influenced by the design choices in TwigVLM, we evaluate this metric on several representative variants from the ablation studies presented in the main text.
-From the results shown in Table \ref{tab:tar}, we have the following findings: (i) A more effective draft model can be trained by only modifying the initialization strategy without altering the architecture.
+From the results shown in TABLE \ref{tab:tar}, we have the following findings: (i) A more effective draft model can be trained by only modifying the initialization strategy without altering the architecture.
 The variant (c) achieves the highest TokAR (57.4\%) and thus the highest generation speedup. (ii) Increasing the number of twig layers $T$ introduces more computational costs while improving TokAR at the same time.
 As a result, the RelSpd exhibits only a modest decline when $T$ increases from 1 to 3.
 However, it drops distinctly at $T$=4, which indicates that TokAR begins to saturate.
 These findings suggest that TwigVLM achieves higher speedup by striking an optimal balance between TokAR and computation costs of the draft model.

 \textbf{Data efficiency.} To demonstrate the data efficiency of TwigVLM, we train multiple models using different proportions (i.e., 25\%, 50\%, 75\%, and 100\%) of each model's respective training dataset for LLaVA-1.5-7B and Qwen2.5-VL-7B.
-As shown in Figure~\ref{fig:data_efficiency}, both models exhibit a general upward trend in accuracy and speed as the amount of training data increases.
+As shown in Fig.~\ref{fig:data_efficiency}, both models exhibit a general upward trend in accuracy and speed as the amount of training data increases.
 Remarkably, however, even when trained on only 50\% of their respective datasets, TwigVLM models already achieve competitive, and in some cases comparable, performance to models trained on the full dataset.
 Moreover, TwigVLM requires only 10\% of the training cost of the corresponding base VLM (see \ref{sec:appendix_implementation}).
-To sum up, it is highly efficient and feasible to apply TwigVLM in industrial scenarios.
+Recall the results in TABLE 5c of the main text, we can sum up that it is highly efficient and feasible to apply our TwigVLM and TwigVLM++ in industrial scenarios.

-\textbf{Memory footprint analysis.} We measure the inference VRAM usage of the LLaVA-1.5-7B and LLaVA-Next-7B models in Table~\ref{tab:memory_footprint}.
+\textbf{Memory footprint analysis.} We measure the inference VRAM usage of the LLaVA-1.5-7B and LLaVA-Next-7B models in TABLE~\ref{tab:memory_footprint}.
 The introduction of the twig block brings 8\% extra VRAM cost for loading model weights.
 Compared to the base VLM, the overall inference VRAM cost of TwigVLM is comparable or slightly reduced due to the substantial reduction of visual tokens.